Find Affordable College Courses

 About 55% of the students majoring in anthropology at the school are women while 45% are male.

-University of Colorado Denver/Anschutz Medical Campus ranked #8 on this year’s Most Popular Anthropology Bachelor’s Degree Schools in the Rocky Mountains Region list.
-CU Anschutz is a very large public school located in the city of Denver.
+With a ranking of #8, University of Colorado Denver/Anschutz Medical Campus did quite well on this year’s most popular schools for anthropology students working on their bachelor’s degree.
+CU Anschutz is a very large public school located in the large city of Denver.

 About 60% of the students majoring in anthropology at the school are women while 40% are male.